JohnnyJayJay/spiglin/README.md

 !["In-Game look"](https://i.imgur.com/GpSey2k.png)

 ##### Version Considerations
-Since NBT requires dependencies on `net.minecraft.server` and `org.bukkit.craftbukkit`, code that uses them is not version independent - *spiglin* is no exception for that matter.
+Since NBT tags require dependencies on `net.minecraft.server` and `org.bukkit.craftbukkit`, code that uses them is not version independent - *spiglin* is no exception for that matter.

 Internally and thus far, it uses spigot 1.14.4, but you should **not** rely on this.